afpatmin/fo_components/README.md

-### A collection of Angular components for both common and uncommon use cases
+### A collection of Angular components for both common and less common use cases

 Examples: https://afpatmin.github.io/fo_components/